dafasaptianf/Data-Scraping/README.md

 # Data-Scraping

 In this repository, you'll find methods for scraping data from the website sofascore.com.
-The code was last tested around August to November 2024.
+The code was last tested around July to August 2024.
 It may require adjustments to the API and IDs for individual matches and players.

 ## Requirements